2022 will be a year of many changes for the product discovery space.

 It’s rare that merchandisers will know exactly what products to place in specific positions for any given query to guarantee an increase in business KPIs.
 As a result, they’ll turn to things like “relevance” or “popularity” to guide their work (which isn’t nearly the best indicator of a product’s success, like we previously mentioned).

-But intelligent search systems today do know how to rank products for any query to increase business KPIs.
+But intelligent search systems today do know how to rank products for any query to increase business KPIs (and the best can even automatically retrieve analytics and insights from data collected).

 We define clickstream as data on the actions & pathways your users take on your website — whether it’s searching, browsing a category page, clicking, or adding to cart/purchasing.